Google’s Cars Will Change Everything – Driverless Cars (Part 1/6)

 And ‘soon’ means… WHEN?

-My best guess is that most of us will be traveling hands-free in 20-30 years.
+My best guess is that most of us will be traveling hands-free in 10-15 years (at least, we’ll have the option; how many choose to is another story).

 Ford thinks I’m off by a wide margin.
 Ford predicts self-driving, traffic-reducing cars will be mainstream by 2017—and their opinion matters, since they’re working on a technology called Traffic Jam Assist which may end up being the de facto standard in driverless car safety.